Links on Android Authority may earn us a commission. Learn more.

 THE SHORT ANSWER

-To connect your Nintendo Switch to a TV, you must use the Nintendo Switch dock.
-Plug the USB-C adapter that came with your Switch into the dock, then plug the other end into an outlet.
-Connect the official Nintendo HDMI cable into the port on the back of the dock, then plug the other end into your TV.
+To connect your Nintendo Switch to a TV, plug the USB-C adapter that came with your Switch into the dock, then plug the other end into an outlet.
+Connect the official Nintendo HDMI cable to the port on the back of the dock, then plug the other end into your TV.
 Finally, dock your Nintendo Switch to connect it to your TV.